 Booking a seat in the minivan

 If you would like to book a seat in the minivan, please indicate this on your enrolment form.
-If you/your rangatahi application is successful, we will confirm their placement and then await your contribution.
-Contributions can be made via direct debit (details below).
-When the payment is made, please send proof of payment (i.e. a screen shot of confirmed direct debit) to: email@example.com
+If you/your rangatahi application is successful, we will confirm your placement and then await your koha contribution.

 How to apply

-To apply, please complete our enrolment form and send/email it to us before Monday 15th August.
-This enrolment form needs to be completed by the parent/caregiver and rangatahi.
+To apply, please complete our enrolment form and send/email it to us before Monday 14 August.
+This enrolment form needs to be completed by the parent/caregiver AND rangatahi.